laaileet/OPCAHF/README.md

 Also decreasing supplyment of ether without POS may cause serious economic problem based on "unplanned" supply such as deflation or other arguements from investors, eventually make investors reconsider their investing activity to ethereum.

-Futhermore We, the ethereum holders or miners have a right and 'duty' to 'capture' or 'preserve' our investigation which is the mainnet of ethereum against the risk, we should build a contingency plan for our original chain being attack.
+Futhermore We, the ethereum holders or miners has a right and 'duty' to 'capture' or 'preserve' our investigation which is the mainnet of ethereum against the risk, we should build a contingency plan for our original chain being attack.

 ### Protection Plan